Firstly, what is Black Friday?

 Grabbing yourself a bargain

-More and more retailers are jumping on board the Black Friday bandwagon, including JB Hi-Fi, Kogan, eBay and Harvey Norman.
-Even more exciting – there have been whispers in the retail community the long-awaited launch of Amazon’s Australian marketplace could align with the sales – so keep your eyes peeled!
+More and more retailers are jumping on board the Black Friday bandwagon in Australia, including JB Hi-Fi, Kogan, eBay and Harvey Norman.
+Some retailers, including Amazon, have even started their sales early.

-If you know what items you specifically want, make sure you do your research prior to the sales to understand the average cost, not just the RRP (which could have been inflated in the lead up to the sale).
-This way you will be able to identify a good price faster and keep ahead of the other sales hunters.
+If you know what items you specifically want, it could be a good idea to do your research prior to the sales to understand the average cost, not just the recommended retail price (which could have been inflated in the lead up to the sale).
+This way you will be able to identify a good price faster and keep ahead of other sales hunters.

-Also, try not to be too precious about specific models.
-For example, if you’re looking for a television and the model you had your eye on isn’t included in the sale, consider other models with similar specs to get the most bang for your buck.
+It could also pay to not to be too precious about specific models.
+For example, if you’re looking for a television and the model you had your eye on isn’t included in the sale, consider other models with similar specs to get better bang for your buck.

 Not to brag or anything… but I have to say I’m a pro when it comes to shopping.
 We’re less than two weeks away from the big event and I want to help you guys win big! https://t.co/UsIszmAuEm #blackfriday pic.twitter.com/rOzLl3DqPm